floccusaddon/floccus/README.md

  - [x] Syncing bookmarks (with the Bookmarks app, no folders :/)
  - [ ] Syncing History

 Tested to work in both Firefox and Chromium.
+Doesn't work in Firefox for Android [yet](http://arewewebextensionsyet.com).

 ## Installation